Premier programs meet premier facilities in the College of Health Sciences.

 Samford University's College of Health Sciences spans more than 223,000 square feet of space across two buildings.

-Samford dedicated the facilities in fall 2016 to house the School of Health Professions, Ida Moffett School of Nursing, McWhorter School of Pharmacy and School of Public Health, providing students and faculty the opportunity to learn and work in an interprofessional environment that mirrors today’s collaborative approach to health care delivery.
+Samford dedicated the facilities in fall 2016 to house the School of Health Professions, Moffett & Sanders School of Nursing, McWhorter School of Pharmacy and School of Public Health, providing students and faculty the opportunity to learn and work in an interprofessional environment that mirrors today’s collaborative approach to health care delivery.
 On average, approximately 1,200 students from 30 programs utilize these facilities daily.

 Modern design meets innovative technology in the College of Health Sciences classrooms.
 The college's 38 technologically advanced classrooms are designed to maximize student and faculty engagement and to provide a comfortable and inviting place for students to learn.